Zverev, Sabalenka Battle Through In Madrid Open, Rublev Defence Over - UrduPoint

 "The first set wasn't my best tennis, but in sport it can change very quickly, I was down a set and a break but I kept fighting and I'm very happy for the win," Zverev told TVE.

 "It was a very tough win...
-Alex was playing unbelievable tennis, the best tennis of his life and I am happy I am through."
+Alex was playing unbelievable tennis, the best tennis of his life."

-The two-time Madrid champion will face Francisco Cerundolo or Francisco Comesana in the last 16, depending who emerges triumphant from the all-Argentine battle.
+The two-time Madrid champion will face Francisco Cerundolo in the last 16, after the Argentinian overcame his compatriot Francisco Comesana in straight sets.

+Zverev was warned by the umpire after he took a photograph during the match of a ball mark, debating an electronic line-call which said one of the Spaniard's shots was in.

+"I honestly think there was a defect in the system," he told reporters.

 Kazakh Bublik, ranked 75th, secured a break in the first game of the deciding set and held on to his advantage.